-It takes less than a minute to create an account on Style Sourcebook and I recommend doing this first so none of your hard work is lost.
-The other great thing about having an account is that all your mood boards are saved so you can continue to work on them over time.
+It takes less than a minute to creating an account on Style Sourcebook.
+And I recommend doing this first so none of your hard work is lost.
+Having an account is great because it allows you to save all your mood boards, enabling you to continue working on them over time.
 Just click the ‘Sign Up’ button in the top right corner of Style Sourcebook.

 Step 2: Create a mood board

 Once you’re logged in, it’s time to get creating.
 Click on ‘Create a Mood Board’ in the top right corner of the screen and a blank canvas will pop up.
 Easy!

 Step 3: Make it yours — drag, drop, resize and refine

 One of my favourite things about Style Sourcebook is that it’s just for interiors!
 There’s a massive product library of furniture, art, homewards, paint swatches, tiles and everything you could hope for to create your design vision.
 Search for what you want in the ‘Products’ section and drag and drop objects onto your mood board.
 You can then use the toolbar on the right to bring items to the back or front of the board, duplicate or flip, and so much more!